-optimise their accessibility to learn, participate and thrive.On-site residential accommodation is available and our co-located children's homes are close by to our School, set in the beautifulWhere applicable, children are able to access on-site clinics that are relevant to them, or that they may be referred to, such as orthopaedics, orthotics, audiology, visual and dentistry.On-site residential accommodation is available and our co-located children's homes are close by to our School, set in the beautiful woodland of our 24-acre site.
+On-site residential accommodation is available and our co-locatedWhere applicable, children are able to access on-site clinics that are relevant to them, or that they may be referred to, such as orthopaedics and orthotics, and we support access to off-site audiology, visual, and dentistry clinics via NHS services.On-site residential accommodation is available and our co-located children's homes are close by to our School, set in the beautiful woodland of our 24-acre site.
 We are also able to support children who initially visit The Children's Trust for brain injury rehabilitation who would require a longer-term residential placement.